Lump01/react-native-arkit-scanner/README.md

 ## Requirements

 - iOS 14.0 or later
-- iPhone or iPad with LiDAR sensor (iPhone 12 Pro/Pro Max or newer, iPad Pro 2020 or newer)
+- iPhone or iPad with LiDAR sensor:
+  - iPhone 12 Pro/Pro Max or newer Pro models
+  - iPhone 13 Pro/Pro Max
+  - iPhone 14 Pro/Pro Max
+  - iPhone 15 Pro/Pro Max (Note: regular iPhone 15 does not have LiDAR)
+  - iPad Pro 2020 or newer
 - React Native 0.70.0 or later
 - React 17.0.0 or later